 Your experience also plays a role.
 Having relevant business experience in the home care industry gives lenders confidence that you understand the market and know how to run your agency effectively.
 It proves you have the expertise to handle challenges and continue growing.

-Paperwork and Collateral You’ll Need
+Getting Your Paperwork and Collateral in Order

 Getting your paperwork in order before you apply can speed things up significantly.
 Lenders need to see the full picture of your agency’s finances, so be prepared to provide a few key documents.
 This usually includes recent bank statements, tax returns, and basic financial statements like a profit and loss report.
 It’s a good idea to carefully review the eligibility requirements for any funding you’re considering.